AileyCamp 2021 will provide a free four-week online program for selected youth ages 11–14 from June 28–July 23, 2021 from 8:30 am–12:30 pm (PST).

 To learn more about financially supporting Berkeley/Oakland AileyCamp, please contact email@example.com or call the Donor Information Line at 510.642.8653

-AileyCamp is made possible in part with generous support from the Fremont Group Foundation, the Quest Foundation, the Sato Foundation, and individual donors.
+AileyCamp is made possible in part with generous support from the Walter & Elise Haas Fund, the Fremont Group Foundation, the Quest Foundation, the Sato Foundation, the Clorox Company Foundation, and individual donors.
+Special thanks to the Marin Academy for supporting AileyCamp with a generous in-kind equipment donation.

 Patricia West, Managing Director